openvnf/kubealived/README.md

 [![GitHub Release Badge]][GitHub Releases]

 A [Docker] image and [Kubernetes] manifests for providing Kubernetes cluster API high availability with use of [Keepalived].
+The solution assigns a Kubernetes master node a specified IP address, and if the node is down the address automatically moves to another master node.

 ## Usage

 A Keepalived process should run on all the master nodes of a Kubernetes cluster thefore [DaemonSet] is used.
 Keepalived assigns a specified IP address to a specified network interface.
-Configuration also requires to specify a password.
+It also requires a password for internal usage, you less likely to type it anywhere, so could be random.

 The provided [Manifest] defines placeholders for this.
 They should be replaced with actual values prior to deployment: